-Kelly Altman joined the Valparaiso men's soccer coaching staff prior to the 2013 season as an assistant coach and enters his third season on staff in 2015.
+Kelly Altman joined the Valparaiso men's soccer coaching staff prior to the 2013 season as an assistant coach and enters his fourth season on staff in 2016.

-Over Altman's first two seasons, the Crusaders have earned 13 victories, including a pair of wins over ranked Michigan State sides.
-Valpo has had strong defensive teams in each of Altman's two years, both ranking among the top-seven in program history for fewest goals surrendered in a season.
-Altman has helped coach seven All-League honorees in his two years, including an NSCAA All-Region honoree in 2014 in Zev Taublieb.
+Over Altman's first three seasons, the Crusaders have earned 20 victories, including a pair of wins over ranked Michigan State sides.
+Valpo has had strong defensive teams in each of Altman's three years, all ranking among the top-eight in program history for fewest goals surrendered in a season.
+Altman has helped coach nine All-League honorees in his three years, including four NSCAA All-Region recipients.